Jamesits/selfCA/README.md

 # selfCA

-Generate your own CA and sign certs fastly.
+Generate your own CA and sign certs fast.

 ## Safety Notice

  * If use in production (I wish you not), generate CA keys on an airgap PC (**NO NETWORK CONNECTION**, pull out wireless card and glue LAN port)
- * These scripts are provided as-is and doesn't guarantee any level of safety and functionality.
+ * These scripts are provided as-is and doesn't guarantee any level of safety or functionality.
- * Don't leak your key password.
-Set a strong one.
+ * Don't leak your key pass phrases.
+Set strong ones.

 ## Installation
-Works under macOS and Linux (generically).
+Works under macOS and (generic) Linux.
 Depends on `dialog(1)`.

 ### macOS
 ```shell